abuhelos/weather-app/README.md

 CurrentWeather.jsx:

 - Functions
-  - temperatureConverter: Converts temperature from Kelvin to Farenheit
+  - temperatureConverter: Converts temperature from Kelvin to Fahrenheit
   - timeConverter: Converts time from unix to a Date object, determines whether it is AM or PM and returns the time
 - Rendering
   - Uses all of the props passed from the parent to display the name, country, temperature, description, etc.